Thinking like a Software Architect

 Common System Structures

 At the highest level of organizing components in a system architecture, there are common system structures shared by many systems.
 These system structures are also known as architectural styles to software architectures.
 There are several common system structures that will appear repeatedly throughout the next chapters.
-Understanding such common system structures is useful for considerations of how to fit machine learning components into a system.
+Understanding such common system structures is useful for considerations of how to fit machine-learning components into a system.
 The most common system structures include:

 Client-server architecture.
 Computations are split across multiple machines.
 A server provides functionality to multiple clients, typically over a network connection.
 This way, computational resources can be shared centrally for many users, whereas clients can remain relatively simple.
 The client invokes communication with the server.

 Multi-tier architecture.
 Computation and data storage is organized into multiple layers or tiers (on the same or different machines): Clients make requests to servers, which make requests to other servers, and so forth.
 Higher tiers send requests to lower tiers, but not the other way around.
-The most common structure is a three-tier architecture with a presentation tier, a logic tier, and a data tier – the data tier manages data storage; the logic tier implements business logic such as processing transactions to change data; the presentation tier provides the user interface through which clients interact with the system.
+The most common structure is a three-tier architecture with a presentation tier, a logic tier, and a data tier—the data tier manages data storage; the logic tier implements business logic such as processing transactions to change data; and the presentation tier provides the user interface through which clients interact with the system.
 This three-tier design separates concerns regarding user interface from how requests are processed from how data is stored.
 This structure is common for business and web applications and can be conceptually extended with components related to machine learning (as we will show in chapter Deploying a Model).

 Service-oriented architectures and microservices.
-A system is organized into multiple self-contained services (processes) that call other services other through remote procedure calls.
-The services are not necessarily organized into layers and typically each service represents a cohesive piece of functionality and is responsible for its own data storage.
+A system is organized into multiple self-contained services (processes) that call other services through remote procedure calls.
+The services are not necessarily organized into layers, and typically each service represents a cohesive piece of functionality and is responsible for its own data storage.
 This design allows independent deployment, versioning, and scaling of services and flexible routing of requests at the network level.
 Many modern, scalable web-based systems use this design, as we will discuss in chapter Scaling the System.

 Event-based architecture.
 Individual system components listen to messages broadcasted by other components, typically through some message bus.
 Since the component publishing a message does not need to know who consumes it, this architecture strongly decouples components in a system and makes it easy to add new components.
 Many robotics systems follow this design, processing components subscribing to messages published from sensor readings.
 We will see this architecture style when discussing stream processing systems in chapter Scaling the System.